why-ts/why-ts/libs/cli/README.md

 ### Environment Variables

-An option can fallback to an environment variable if not specified via command line:
+An option can fallback to an environment variable if not specified via command line

+(See "Option Value Flow" section for the order of execution)

 ```ts
 import { command, option as o } from '@why-ts/cli';